-Such campaigns have yet to fully explore the power of branded content, but it’s apt to be a self-fulfilling prophecy: As more companies discover the virtues of paying to place high-quality, unmistakably advertorial content (often longform writing) on high-visibility web pages, and as concerns about “shareability” make gains on the formerly all-important drive for optimal search placement, we’ll likely see a lot more of it.
+Such campaigns have yet to fully explore the power of branded content, but it’s apt to be a self-fulfilling prophecy: As more companies discover the virtues of paying to place high-quality, unmistakably advertorial content (often long form writing) on high-visibility web pages, and as concerns about “share-ability” make gains on the formerly all-important drive for optimal search placement, we’ll likely see a lot more of it.

-What about non-branded content?
+What is non-branded content?

 While non-branded content might contain references to you, your company or what you/it does, they’re typically more oblique and aren’t the focus of the piece.
-In practice, this means no brand-specific (your name, company name, etc.) keywords in the title or header and only sparing used throughout—if at all.
-If brand-specific keywords are used, the piece typically isn’t structured to rank for them in search.
+In practice, this means no brand-specific (your name, company name, etc.) mentions in the title or header and only sparing used throughout—if at all.
+If brand-specific mentions are used, the piece typically isn’t structured to rank for them in search.

 For example, your next piece of branded content, “Company XYZ Is at the Forefront of ABC Industry,” could talk about how you’re the leading innovator in your industry.
 Your next piece of non-branded content, “5 Trends Driving ABC Industry,” could talk in general terms about interesting trends that affect your industry.
 Since the non-branded piece appeals to anyone with an interest in your industry, it’s likely to gain wider traction.

 Think of your non-branded content as a cast of character actors supporting your branded content, the star of your reputation management show.
-Non-branded content placed on high-authority websites—your own domains, well-trafficked blogs and other properties—is great for building links to your branded material.
+Non-branded content published on high-authority websites—your own domains, well-trafficked blogs and other web properties—is great for building links to your branded material.